 Chorionic Villus Sampling

-A placenta test that can detect chromosomal anomalies and genetic diseases like cystic fibroisis, Tay-Sachs disease and sick cell anemia.
+A placenta test that can detect chromosomal anomalies and genetic diseases like cystic fibrosis, Tay-Sachs disease, and sick cell anemia.
 This is performed at 10 to 13 weeks of pregnancy.
 Most plans cover this, especially for women over 35.
-Double check with you plan to be sure.
+Double-check with your plan to be sure.

 This is usually conducted in the second trimester to test for gestational diabetes.
 This is usually covered but check with your plan to be sure.

 Similar to chorionic villus sampling, this test will identify if there is a chromosomal issue or genetic diseases such as cystic fibrosis, sickle cell disease, and Tay-Sachs disease.
 It occurs later in pregnancy, between weeks 15-20.
 It’s usually covered, especially in women over 35.